 Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

-How to stop your period from coming using the birth control pill
+How to stop your period from coming using birth control

 How to stop your period indefinitely